 Client will have access to PartnerStack’s technical support services as described in Schedule “A”.

 PartnerStack will make commercially reasonable efforts to provide the Platform on a 24 x 7 x 365 basis with an objective of achieving 99.50% availability for each calendar month, excluding downtime or suspension of the Platform in accordance with the terms of this Agreement (the “Availability Service Level”).
 If PartnerStack fails to meet its Availability Service Level in any calendar month during the Term, Client will be entitled to credits as follows:

-Credit applied to the following month’s invoiced Fees as a percentage of the Annual Fee divided by 12
+*Credit will be applied to the following month’s invoiced Fees as a % of the Annual Fee divided by 12

 This Agreement will commence on the Effective Date and continue to be in effect for the initial period set out in an order form (the “Initial Term”).
 The Initial Term will automatically renew for successive one year terms (each a “Renewal Term” and together with the Initial Term, the “Term”) unless either Party provides the other Party with written notice of its intention not to renew not less than 60 days prior to the end of the then current Term.